 Finally ……. we are not a profit making organisation but the books need to balance.
 We must cover our costs and we made the difficult decision to increase our subs by £10.
 We believe that we offer excellent value for money and from this season all parents will be issued with an Old Deer Park discount card that provides 10% off in the club house.
 As a reminder these subs cover:

 - The lease on Old Deer Park - this is subject to an increase from a peppercorn rent to a full commercial one.
 We are actively pursuing revenue generating opportunities to insulate the members from the bulk of this increase.

 - Ground maintenance for ODP and NCG including nets, pitches and scoreboards

-- Coaching - professional coaches and training for volunteers
+- Coaching - professional coaching from Adam London (Director of Cricket) and his team and the cost of ECB training for our volunteers

 - Equipment for training - and you would not believe how many balls “disappear” from the club

 - Ground hire - as the number of teams expand we need to hire more grounds to run concurrent matches.
 We are considering introducing a small match fee to help cover these costs.